DDM-Lab/janus/README.md

 as it is aimed at someone logging into a Linux machine from its console, and Janus should generally only be logged into over SSH.

+One important thing you’ll want to do frequently is move files onto and off of Janus.
+There are various ways this can be accomplished, but probably the easiest is [scp](https://manpages.ubuntu.com/manpages/trusty/en/man1/scp.1.html), a command that works much like the `cp` command for copying files, but works between machines by using SSH as a transport mechanism.
+So, for example, if your user name is `gandalf` and you have a file called `data.zip` in `~ddmlab/experiments/gandalf` you could move it to your current directory on you local machine by running on your local machine the command

+    scp gandalf@janus.hss.cmu.edu:/home/experiments/gandlaf/data.zip ./

+Note that in this command you typically can’s use the `~ddmlab` shortcut and need to spell out `/home/ddmlab`; also this works on macOS or Linux, but I’ve no idea what the cognate incantation would be in Windows, though there must be something similar.
+There are also undoubtedly GUI implementations of `scp` if you prefer such, though again I know nothing about them.

 If you are new to writing online experiments here is some [possibly useful, though opinionated, advice](https://github.com/DDM-Lab/janus/blob/main/web-apps.md).

 In the past we had a Janus users mailing list.
-Now that everyone will have an account on Janus it isn’t clear whether or not such a list makes sense any longer; perhaps the lab members list makes more sense, unless there are folks not on that list who will be using Janus.
+Now that everyone will have an account on Janus it isn’t clear whether or not such a separate list makes sense any longer; perhaps the lab members list makes more sense, unless there are folks not on that list who will be using Janus.
 We’ll get that figured out soon, so stay tuned.